tejasri19/EuroSAT_data_analysis/README.md

 ### Github Code of our Paper - PERFORMANCE COMPARISON OF MULTISPECTRAL CHANNELS FOR LAND USE CLASSIFICATION

-#### ResNet-50, ResNet-101, ResNet-152 on RGB and multispectral versions of EuroSAT dataset.
+#### ResNet-50, ResNet-101, ResNet-152, Vision Transformer on RGB and multispectral versions of EuroSAT dataset.

 #### References: